 The Will may provide that the Estate should pay all inheritance taxes out of leftover funds after the payment of all bequests and administrative expenses, etc. Otherwise, the Inheritance Tax will be deducted from the amount each heir receives.
 The Executor or Administrator is responsible for filing the necessary forms and ensuring the appropriate Inheritance Taxes are paid.

 What about Estate Taxes?
 Does New Jersey have its own Estate tax?

 We used to!
 However, the State of New Jersey eliminated estate taxes for all persons dying on or after January 1, 2018.

 Although New Jersey no longer has and Estate tax, the federal government does.
 The federal estate tax laws currently impose an estate tax on very large estates.
 How large?
 The exemption for the 2020 tax year is $11.58 million dollars for individuals and $23.16 million dollars for married couples.
 Unlike New Jersey, the federal government does not impose an inheritance tax.

 Who should I call if I have questions about Inheritance Taxes?

 The attorneys at Goldstein Law Group have decades of combined experience assisting New Jersey residents with a myriad of estate administration and related issues, including preparing and filing Inheritance Tax Returns, and we are here to help you when a loved one has passed.
-To schedule an appointment to speak to one of our knowledgeable New Jersey estate attorneys, call us at 732-967-6777 and ask for a free consultation.
+To schedule an appointment to speak to one of our knowledgeable New Jersey estate attorneys, call us at 732-967-6777 and ask for a Free 10 Minute Case Evaluation*.
 We have offices conveniently located in Old Bridge, (Middlesex County) and Brielle, (Monmouth County), and serve clients in Ocean County, Monmouth County, Middlesex County, Somerset County, Union County, Essex County, Hudson County, and all counties throughout the State of New Jersey.